jrpotter/notebook/notes/bash/robustness.md

 	* What happens if I run the command twice in a row?
 * Whether a program acts atomically
 	* Is it possible intermediate files are left that affect subsequent runs?
+* The presence of timeouts
+	* Perhaps a program waits a specified amount of time before input is available.
+The command's success is now externally determined.
+* Locale-aware functionality
+	* Consider for instance [[gawk/index|gawk]]'s `\u` [[escape-sequences|sequence]] which targets characters in the current locale's character set as opposed to specifically Unicode.

+The above scenarios are what makes something like [[nix/index|nix]] so compelling.

 ## References